hugoocoto/vicel/README.md

 ## vicel.toml

+The toml parser is not written by myself.
+I have had problems using commented config file.
+Erasing all the comments fix it.
+It is not tested at all and a unstable feature until I write my own toml parser.

 ``` toml
 # This file contains all the valid fields with their default value.
 Default
 # values are set by default, you should only have the changed values.